DAPSJK FavouriteMid PriceReview

 Equipment used: Sennheiser HD 25, KBEAR TRI3 Pro, Final E3000, IKKO OH10.

-The AP80 Pro-X has its sound dictated by its prefabricated SoC.
+The AP80 Pro-X has its sound dictated by its prefabricated all-in-one DAC-amp chip.
 It will sound very similar to other devices using the same all-in-one chip.
 The presentation is neutral without being analytical or edgy.
 Nothing is boosted, which results in great midrange clarity.
 Staging is wide with good depth resulting in a decent headroom even with the single-ended circuit.
 Dynamics is great, the image is vivid.
 It also has good intimacy.

 The single-ended output is good, but the balanced circuit is the star providing superb clarity and headroom…and a truly impressive listening experience.
 The clarity is adherent to the lack of USB noise in a dap – compared to a phone full of non-audio components.
 I find the overall sound better than that of my iPhone SE (1st gen.) with the Hidizs S9 Pro dongle.